mateponya/3D_Potential_Fields/README.md

 ## Setting up the environment

-- `potfields/simulator.py and simulator2.py` contain the two navigation algorithms.
+- `potfields/randomised.py and vortex.py` contain the two navigation algorithms.
-- `potfields/simulator.py and simulator2.py` contains the scenarios with the locations, goals etc. of all objects in space.
+- `potfields/scenarios.py` contains the scenarios with the locations, goals etc. of all objects in space.
 The navigation algorithm can be set in the header.
 - `potfields/simulator.py and main.py` runs the simulation of a selected scenrio and plots the result.
 These plots range from the final result showing the trajectories of each of the objects to an `.mp4` video showing the whole process.
 - `potfields/visual.py` does the job of showing the results in the desired form.